PatchworkOS 19e446b

 Returns

-On success, returns the higher half physical address of the allocated page.
-On failure, returns NULL.
+On success, the PFN of the allocated page.
+On failure, ERR.

 Here is the call graph for this function: